Glossary

 Federal Reserve

 The central banking system in the United States.
-Twelve banks belong to the Federal Reserve and serve twelve districts.
+Twelve banks belong to the Federal Reserve and serve 12 districts.
 The functions of the Federal Reserve include enforcing good banking practices, ensuring compliance with federal regulations, providing loans and money to banks and determining interest rates.

 FIFO